-Footprint, cost, and coverage are key criteria in selecting a cellular modem for mobile and nomadic video surveillance applications, from body worn cameras to conservation research.
+Footprint, cost, and coverage are key criteria in selecting a cellular modem for mobile and nomadic video surveillance applications, from body worn cameras for emergency services to conservation research.
 4G LTE Cat 1 ticks all the boxes.

 In several police forces around the world, body worn cameras have catapulted themselves from the objects of pilot studies to just another piece of police gear.
 Today, only six years after their introduction, around two million of them are in use, estimates Memoori in a report on the “physical security business.”1 And given the benefits they have brought – a reported 93 percent drop in complaints against police officers that wear them, and close a 60 percent fewer incidents requiring police forces to intervene forcefully – the growth in numbers is likely to persist well into the future, as other user groups seek to leverage their benefits.